beginning of content

 Key facts

-• In the first stage of labour, your cervix begins to open in preparation for you to give birth.
+• In the first stage of labour, your cervix opens in preparation for you to give birth.

-• When you arrive at your planned birth location (hospital or birthing centre), your midwife will monitor you and the progress of your labour.
+• When you arrive at your planned birth location, your midwife will monitor you and the progress of your labour.

 What is the first stage of labour?

-The first of the 3 stages of labour is when your cervix (the neck of your uterus) opens (dilates) in preparation for you to give birth.
-Your contractions also become stronger and more frequent.
+The first stage of labour is when your cervix (the neck of your uterus) opens (dilates) in preparation for birth.
+During this stage, your contractions become stronger, longer and more frequent as your body helps your baby move down through the birth canal.

 What are the phases of the first stage of labour?